Jamaican coconut drops recipe

 - 1 Medium to large coconut

-- 2 Cups of brown sugar
+- 2 cups Brown sugar

 - 1 Cinnamon leaf Can also use cinnamon stick